bit101/version/README.md

 Same issue on help
 -h --help
-trying something … does not yet work
+trying something … may work
 --
-there is no Standard
+there is no standard either

 <hr>